Legal Citation Style Guides

 AGLC

-The predominant citation style used in Australia for legal materials is the Australian Guide to Legal Citation.
-The latest edition is the 4th edition 2018.
-(AGLC4).
+The main citation style used in Australia for legal materials is the Australian Guide to Legal Citation.
+The latest edition is the 4th edition (AGLC4).
 It is published by the student staff of the Melbourne University Law Review (MULR).
-From this page, you can download a non printable PDF version on open access, and order a print copy.

 New Zealand